adasilva/journal2ebook/README.md

 Two ways to run this software:

-* Double click on the file (if it doesn't work, check that the file is executable)
+* Double click on journal2ebook.py (if it doesn't work, check that the file is executable)
-* Run from the terminal
+* Run from the terminal: python journal2ebook.py
-  python journal2epub.py

 Windows